theletterjeff/book_dash_app/README.md

 The first is the ["Goodreads-books" dataset](https://www.kaggle.com/jealousleopard/goodreadsbooks) from Kaggle.

-The second is a scraped dataset that uses the Kaggle data's ISBN codes to export metadata and categories from the Google Books services.
+The second is a scraped dataset that uses the Kaggle data's ISBN codes to export metadata and categories from the Google Books service.
 We use [isbnlib](https://pypi.org/project/isbnlib/) to peform the data scraping.